18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Bromelain, a protein-digesting enzyme, gives this tropical fruit its potential to be an anti-inflammatory food.
 One 2002 study suggested that bromelain might reduce knee pain in otherwise healthy adults, although the study was not placebo controlled.
 Other research in people, animals, and laboratory-grown cells suggest that bromelain supplements may reduce pain and inflammation in knee osteoarthritis and rheumatoid arthritis, and after dental surgery.
 One study found that an enzyme supplement containing bromelain reduced carpal tunnel symptoms.

 These popular fruits are just one of the many foods that may help reduce inflammation because they contain quercetin, an anti-inflammatory antioxidant.
 No wonder one a day keeps the doctor away.
+Have leftover apples?
+This healthy baked apple recipe is simple irresistible)

 Nuts and seeds